JeremiahCheatham/Gforth-SDL2-Bindings/README.md

 ;
 ```
 ## Window and Renderer Pointers
 We will need 2 variables that will hold the window and renderer pointers.
+Since these are acting as pointers we want them initialized to NULL/0.
+This also means we can free the memory of these pointers at any time.
 ```forth
 \ Pointers for SDL window and renderer.
 NULL VALUE window